ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 ## Using disks with Keeper

-Keeper supports a subset of [external disks] for storing snapshots, log files and state file.
+Keeper supports a subset of [external disks](/docs/en/operations/storing-data.md) for storing snapshots, log files, and the state file.

 Supported types of disks are:
 - s3_plain